EU lawmakers back gas, nuclear energy as sustainable

 European Parliament rapporteur Bas Eickhout rued “a dark day for the climate and the energy transition."

-The green labeling system from the European Commission, the EU’s executive arm, defines what qualifies as an investment in sustainable energy.
+The green labeling system from the European Commission defines what qualifies as an investment in sustainable energy.
 Under certain conditions, gas and nuclear energy will now be part of the mix, making it easier for private investors to inject money into both.

+With the EU aiming to reach climate neutrality by 2050 and to cut greenhouse gas emissions by at least 55% by 2030, the commission says the classification system is crucial to direct investments into sustainable energy.
+It estimates that about 350 billion euros of investment per year will be needed to meet the 2030 targets.

-The plan has divided the 27 member countries amid Russia’s war in Ukraine, and even the parliament's political groups, while environmentalists claim it amounts to “greenwashing.”
+Introducing gas an nuclear in the equation has divided the 27 member countries amid Russia’s war in Ukraine, and even the parliament's political groups.

+Luxembourg’s energy minister, Claude Turmes, said he deeply regretted the European Parliament’s failure to bloc the commission's plan, adding that his country together with Austria would move ahead with legal efforts to block the labeling of nuclear and gas as sustainable.

 Protests that had started on Tuesday continued Wednesday outside the EU legislature as lawmakers debated the issue.